Chapter 7. Soul unto Soul Glooms Darkly

 “C’mon,” said Whistler anxiously.
 “How long you gonna keep me around once I hand over the goods?
 Guy like me – short, no negotiable skills?
 What else I got?
 There ain’t no place for me.”

-you a place,” said Buffy, returning to the table and plucking the remaining cake from Whistler’s plate.
+“We could find you a place,” said Buffy, returning to the table and plucking the remaining cake from Whistler’s plate.
 “Mmmmm,” she murmured, biting into the icing, “lemony.”

 Upstairs in Fred’s room, the aroma of peppermint with sharp, more acidic undertones, pervaded the air.
 Willow, seated beside the window, her laptop open in front of her, closed her eyes in concentration.
 She’d placed candles beside Wesley, coloured lights, crème de menthe darkening to deeper blue, yellow gold paling to lemon, resonating the soothing perfume emanating from their depths.